 Changing territories fueled her work, but living where Abraham Lincoln practiced law during his pre-presidential prairie years inspired stories.
 Jen’s modern day mysteries weave in history, beginning with a freelance marketer who finds that publicity is bad when it turns deadly after she discovers a Lost Lincoln Letter hiding a killer’s secret.

-Jen Sinclair Johnson is a board member of Sisters In Crime Chicagoland, member of Mystery Writers of America, Abraham Lincoln Presidential Library, McLean County Museum of History, and produces the newsletter for the Old House Society.
+Jen Sinclair Johnson is a board member of Sisters In Crime Chicagoland, member of the Mystery Writers of America, Abraham Lincoln Presidential Library, McLean County Museum of History.
+She also produces the Old House Society newsletter in Central Illinois.
 Contact her at Jen@JenSinclairJohnson.com.